 Students can petition through the Center for Global Education to have the minimum GPA requirement waived.
 Petition instructions are available from the Center for Global Education.

 Students who wish to participate during their sophomore year must petition as well.
 Petition instructions are available from the Center for Global Education.

 Students who wish to participate during the second semester of their senior year must petition the Committee on Academic Standing.

 All courses must be taken for credit and a grade.
 Taking a course Pass/No Pass is not an option.

 Courses offered in all Drew programs are listed in the course catalog and you register for them as you would any other course on-campus.

-As a participant in an Approved-List program, you are expected to transfer a minimum of 15-16 hours of credit per semester back to Drew.
+As a participant in a longTREC partner program, you are expected to enroll in a minimum of 15 and a maximum of 20 credits per semester.

-Your anticipated courses must be pre-approved in order to receive transfer credit by completing a “C.L.A.
+Your anticipated courses must by pre-approved in order to receive transfer credit by completing a “C.L.A.
 Pre-Approval for Course Credit for Study Abroad” form.
-To complete the form, you must obtain approval signatures from your faculty advisor, department chairperson for any courses you wish to count towards major/minor requirements, and the Drew University Registrar.
-Once abroad, if you wish to make changes to your pre-approved course selections, you must obtain the same approvals for any additional courses.
+To complete the form, you must obtain approval signatures from your faculty advisor, department chairperson (for any courses you wish to count towards your major/minor requirements), and the Drew University Registrar.
+Once abroad, you must obtain the same approvals for any changes to your preapproved course selection.

 During your semester abroad, you will enroll in STAB 301 which will serve as a placeholder until the Registrar’s Office receives your transcript certifying successful completion of the program of study.